Old Time Remedy for Upset Stomach

 Old Fashioned Soda Fountain

-We’d pay the cashier at the front of the store while eyeballing the assortment of nickel candy bars and comic books, then, hop back on our bikes and peddle as fast as our legs would go, clutching the package like a bag of gold.
+We’d pay the cashier up front while eyeballing the assortment of candy bars and bubble gum, before hopping back on our bikes clutching the package like a bag of gold.

-Once we arrived home with the remedy, Mom would send someone to the silverware drawer to fetch a tablespoon.
-Armed with the bottle of coke syrup, spoon in hand, she would ascend the stairs to the bedroom of the sick family member.
+Once we got home with the remedy, Mom would send one of us to fetch a tablespoon from the silverware drawer.
+Armed with the bottle of coke syrup, she would ascend the stairs to the bedroom of the sick family member.

 Ten Cent Cokes in a Glass Bottle

-Today there are countless over-the-counter products claiming to offer stomach ache relief.
-Television commercials sing catchy tunes about heartburn, stomach ache, and diarrhea, but I still turn to the old family favorite when needed.
+There are countless over-the-counter products these days claiming to offer relief from minor stomach aches and indigestion.
+Catchy jingles sing about heartburn, stomach ache, and diarrhea, but I still turn to the old family favorite whenever needed.
+Whether it's the carbonation or the actual formula, it still works for me when I'm feeling queasy.

 Coca-Cola History in Two Minutes